God's Wrath was Satisfied

 Preach the Word!!

-Monday 18 May 2015
+Monday, 18 May 2015

 Marry Your Best Friend

 On a magnet, the positive attracts the negative.
 In like manner, God designed men to be attracted to women and vice versa because they are different.
 Yes, different but equal.
 There is a friend, scripture tells us, who sticks closer than a brother.
 It makes it even better when you have a best friend who is also your husband or wife.
 A best friend will tell you when he is upset.
-A best friend will tell you when your hair looks shaggy or your make up is too much.
+A best friend will tell you when your hair looks horrible or when your makeup is too much.
 A best friend will rejoice with you when you succeed.
 A best friend always wants the best for you.
 A best friend wants to spend time with you.
 A best friend will love you sincerely.
 A best friend will gently rebuke you when necessary.
 A best friend will be kind to you.
 A best friend will respect you.

 When God said let me make for Adam a companion suitable for him, he was creating a best friend for Adam.
 He was creating someone who would be attracted to Adam.
-God was creating someone who would support Adam in his God given tasks.
+God was creating someone who would support Adam in his God-given tasks.
 If she is your best friend, she will respect you.
-You don’t have to plead for her submission.
-If he is your best friend he will seek the best for you.
+You don't have to plead for her submission.
+If he is your best friend, he will seek the best for you.
 He will protect and provide for you.
-You don’t have to ask him to open doors for you as you get into your car.
+You don't have to ask him to open doors for you as you get into your car.
 He will do it because he cares.
 He is your best friend.
-If she is your best friend she will see to it that she helps you in your calling.
-Remember she is your best friend.
+If she is your best friend, she will see to it that she helps you in your calling.
+Remember, she is your best friend.
 She will stick closer than a brother.

-Thursday 29 January 2015
+Thursday, 29 January 2015

 My Idol Pastor